KelvinHere/book-review-app/README.md

 ##### Colours and Fonts

-The font 'Oswald' was used in busy areas where needed and the branding, as it is heavy enough to draw attention to its self even if there is a lot of other text on the screen, such as a synopsis.
+**Font 1** - The font 'Oswald' was used in busy areas where needed and the branding, as it is heavy enough to draw attention to its self even if there is a lot of other text on the screen, such as a synopsis.

-For sub text, such as reviews and descriptions I used the font 'Quicksand', this font is easy to read and looks 'tidy' helping the app look professional.
+**Font 2** - For sub text, such as reviews and descriptions I used the font 'Quicksand', this font is easy to read and looks 'tidy' helping the app look professional.

-For the main site colours I used Teal and White, I went two tone as I wanted the color focus to be on the book covers and help the star ratings stand out.
+**Colours** - For the main site colours I used Teal and White, I went two tone as I wanted the color focus to be on the book covers and help the star ratings stand out.
 The majority of the site is shadowed cards with Teal for the header and most buttons.
 The only exceptions to this are the edit button (yellow) and the delete buttons (red), these stand out warning colours should give the user an idea they might want to think before clicking.

 ## Features

+### Existing Features

 Using this app you will be able to  :-
 - Create